Traveling Safely with Your Dog: What You Need to Know

 Penalties for Unrestrained Dogs

-❌ Failing to properly restrain your dog can lead to:
+❌ Failing to properly restrain your dog can result in:

 How Insurance is Affected

-If you’re involved in an accident and your dog was not restrained, your car insurance could be invalidated, leaving you fully liable for damages.
+If you’re involved in an accident and your dog is unrestrained, your car insurance could be invalidated, leaving you fully liable for damages.

 Why Securing Your Dog in the Car Matters